Bob Lesnett: Racing career

 Bob Lesnett started racing just out of college in formula V, and quickly progressed into regional Formula Ford Racing.
-In 1980 he founded Pfeiffer Ridge Racing, a full service support shop for Formula Ford, Atlantic, F2000 and Sports 2000 competitors.
+In 1980, he founded Pfeiffer Ridge Racing, a full service support shop for Formula Ford, Atlantic, F2000 and Sports 2000 competitors.
 As a driver his break-through championship came in 1982, in the hard-fought San Francisco Region Formula Ford class.
 Numerous Regional and West Coast championships followed, culminating with his first National Championship in the S2000 class, in 1988.

 The West Coast–based driver first appeared at the national level in 1986.
 Racing at the SCCA National Championship Runoffs Lesnett competed in the Sports 2000 class.
 Lesnett finished his debut Runoffs race in sixth place competing in a Lola T86/90.
 Lesnett returned in 1988 winning a National Championship in the S2000 class with a Swift DB2.
-With Pfeiffer Ridge Racing Lesnett made his IMSA GT Championship debut in the Camel Lights class.
+With Pfeiffer Ridge Racing, Lesnett made his IMSA GT Championship debut in the Camel Lights class.
 Tom Blackaller and Lesnett finished tenth overall at the final edition of the Los Angeles Times Grand Prix.
-In 1988 Lesnett also won the American City Racing League, an S2000 based series.
-Over the years of his professional career Bob partnered outstanding drivers like Dan Marvin, Parker Johnstone, Steve Cameron, Doug Peterson.
+In 1988, Lesnett also won the American City Racing League, an S2000 based series.
+Over the years of his professional career, Lesnett partnered outstanding drivers like Dan Marvin, Parker Johnstone, Steve Cameron, Doug Peterson.

-Also in 1988 Bob received the Motorsports Press Association Closed Wheel Driver of the Year Award.
+Also in 1988, Lesnett received the Motorsports Press Association Closed Wheel Driver of the Year Award.
 Also in 1988 he was recipient of the SCCA's Kimberly Cup, for the Outstanding Driver of the Year.

-Through the years Lesnett made a number of IMSA GT appearances.
+Through the years, Lesnett made a number of IMSA GT appearances.
 He made his debut in the 24 Hours of Daytona in 1989.
 Racing a Ferrari powered Argo JM19B Lesnett was joined by Tom Phillips and Steve Johnson.
 The team failed to finish after 165 laps.
 Lesnett returned in 1991 finishing seventh overall in a factory entered Acura powered Spice SE90P.
 The team finished seventh overall, first in the Lights class.
 Lesnett also made a one-off appearance in the 1991 IMSA Supercar Championship racing a Consulier GTP.

 Lesnett also competed in the inaugural USF2000 championship and was successful with two victories, at Mesa Marin Raceway and Cajon Speedway.
 Lesnett was the runner up in the USAC sanctioned championship, behind Vince Puleo, Jr.

-For 1991 Lesnett raced a partial Atlantic Championship campaign.
+For 1991, Lesnett raced a partial Atlantic Championship campaign.
 At the Des Moines Street Circuit Lesnett scored his best result, finishing seventh.

-In 1993 Lesnett Founded Summit Motorsports, focused on supporting and engineering professional level competitors in Indy Lights (Doug Boyer driving).
+In 1993, Lesnett Founded Summit Motorsports, focused on supporting and engineering professional level competitors in Indy Lights (Doug Boyer driving).
 His engineering success culminated in 2003, as he engineered Kevin Buckler, Michael Schrom, Timo Bernhard and Jörg Bergmeister to an extraordinary overall win as all of the prototype competitors failed to finish.